rust-lang/rfcs/text/0000-non-ascii-idents.md

 The confusable detection algorithm is based on [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 4 Confusable Detection][TR39Confusable].
 For every distinct identifier X execute the function `skeleton(X)`.
 If there exist two distinct identifiers X and Y in the same crate where `skeleton(X) = skeleton(Y)` report it.
 The compiler uses the same mechanism to check if an identifier is too similar to a keyword.

 Note: A fast way to implement this is to compute `skeleton` for each identifier once and place the result in a hashmap as a key.
 If one tries to insert a key that already exists check if the two identifiers differ from each other.
 If so report the two confusable identifiers.

+## Adjustments to the "bad style" lints

+Rust [RFC 0430] establishes naming conventions for Rust ASCII identifiers.
+The *rustc* compiler includes lints to promote these recommendations.

+The following names refer to Unicode character categories:

+* `Ll`: Letter, Lowercase
+* `Lu`: Letter, Uppercase

+These are the three different naming conventions and how their corresponding lints are specified to accommodate non-ASCII codepoints:

+* UpperCamelCase/`non_camel_case_types`: The first codepoint must not be in `Ll`.
+Underscores are not allowed except as a word separator between two codepoints from neither `Lu` or `Ll`.
+* snake_case/`non_snake_case`: Must not contain `Lu` codepoints.
+* SCREAMING_SNAKE_CASE/`non_upper_case_globals`: Must not contain `Ll` codepoints.

+Note: Scripts with upper- and lowercase variants ("bicameral scripts") behave similar to ASCII.
+Scripts without this distinction ("unicameral scripts") are also usable but all identifiers look the same regardless if they refer to a type, variable or constant.
+Underscores can be used to separate words in unicameral scripts even in UpperCamelCase contexts.

 ## Conformance Statement